Jury finds Jonathan Majors guilty of assault and harassment – KION546

 He was acquitted on another assault charge and one count of aggravated harassment.

 Majors, who was present in court on Monday, held a straight a face while the verdict was being read.
-He left the courthouse without commenting to members of the media.
+He and his attorneys left the courthouse without commenting to members of the media.

 In a statement to CNN on Monday afternoon, Priya Chaudhry, an attorney for Majors, said he “still has faith in the process and looks forward to fully clearing his name.”

-Shortly after news of the verdict, a source with knowledge of the matter told CNN that Marvel Studios would not be moving forward on any future projects with Majors, who was set to star as the villainous Kang in the upcoming “Avengers: The Kang Dynasty.”
+Shortly after news of the verdict, a source with knowledge of the matter told CNN that Marvel Studios would not be moving forward on any future projects with Majors, who was set to star as the villainous Kang in the upcoming “Avengers: The Kang Dynasty,” due out in 2026.

 A representative for Marvel declined to comment when reached by CNN.